Eustace Scrubb: The Silver Chair

 Eustace returns to his progressive school where he is now labeled a misfit, due to the changes in him wrought during The Voyage of The Dawn Treader.
-Where before he was a crony and tale-bearer to the gang of bullies who are given free rein at the school, he is now one of their targets, but has the courage to withstand them.
+Whereas previously he was a crony and tale-bearer to the gang of bullies who are given free rein at the school, he is now one of their targets, but has the courage to withstand them.
 He befriends fellow misfit Jill Pole, and their desire to leave the school draws them into Narnia.
 This unlikely friendship (given that Eustace had bullied Jill before his experience in Narnia) is strengthened throughout the story.
 Following the custom of their school, Eustace and Jill address each other by their surnames, "Scrubb" and "Pole".

 The two journey to the far north of Narnia, and the world below it, to recover the lost heir to the throne and to thwart the plan of the Lady of the Green Kirtle to overthrow the kingdom.
 Though he still has faults, mainly stubbornness and rash decision-making, Eustace displays little of his former odiousness, and he and Jill begin to develop affection towards one another.
 He wholeheartedly rejects the insipid philosophy offered by the Lady in favour of the Narnian life that he has grown to love.
 He helps Prince Rilian to escape the underworld and return to Narnia, just in time to meet Rilian's aged father before the latter's death.
 Caspian was now an old man, as 50 years had passed since Eustace had first been in Narnia.

 Eustace and Jill return to Aslan's Country, where Caspian is resurrected and restored to the youth and strength that Eustace remembers from his earlier visit to this world.
 At the end of the story, Caspian is briefly translated into Eustace's world, something that Caspian has wanted ever since he met Eustace's cousins 53 years earlier.
 Here he and Aslan help the two friends to scare off the school bullies and set in motion a chain of events that leads to the school's becoming a well-managed place of learning.

 The Last Battle

 Eustace and Jill are sent to Narnia shortly before its destruction to help young King Tirian rally supporters for one last battle to save Narnia.
-The friends show great courage and wisdom but the Narnian forces ultimately go down to defeat.
+The friends show great courage and wisdom, but the Narnian forces ultimately go down to defeat.

 Meanwhile, a railway accident in England has resulted in the death of Eustace and Jill, along with Lucy, Edmund, and Peter, as well as Polly and Digory.
 They find themselves in Aslan's country, dressed as royalty.
 They all look on as Aslan brings the world of Narnia to an end.
 Thereafter they encounter many of the characters they had known in the old world, as they climb "further up and further in" to live in eternal happiness in the Real Narnia.